rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 The compressed `sample_fragments.tsv.gz` file can be directly be loaded into most downstream scATAC-seq analysis programs.
 These programs typically look for the indexed file `sample_fragments.tsv.gz.tbi` in the same directory that contains the fragments file.
+The peak calling and count matrix generation can be done within these programs.

 Of note, the fifth column in the generated fragments file is always 1 since we have already removed PCR duplicates.
 This should not affect any